 Give extra support to in-need communities

-Another way to make your event more inclusive is to use platforms most people are already familiar with such as Facebook Live, Instagram, or YouTube.
+Another way to make your event more inclusive is to use platforms most people are already familiar with, such as Facebook Live, Instagram, or YouTube.
 This means that people with a lack of technical expertise don’t have to worry about downloading new software.
-If you do choose to use the likes of Zoom or Vimeo, send step-by-step instructions well in advance of the event, so attendees know how to access the stream on the day.
+If you do choose to use a less familiar platform, send step-by-step instructions well in advance of the event, so attendees know how to access the stream on the day.

 Make people feel comfortable